Maximum mode configuration of 8086 microprocessor (Max mode)

 - Clock is provided by 8284 clock generator.

 - 8288 bus controller- Address form the address bus is latched into 8282 8-bit latch.
 Three such latches are required because address bus is 20 bit.
 The ALE(Address latch enable) is connected to STB(Strobe) of the latch.
 The ALE for latch is given by 8288 bus controller.

-- The data bus is operated through 8286 8-bit transreceiver.
-Two such transreceivers are required, because data bus is 16-bit.
-The transreceivers are enabled the DEN signal, while the direction of data is controlled by the DT/R signal.
+- The data bus is operated through 8286 8-bit transceiver.
+Two such transceivers are required, because data bus is 16-bit.
+The transceivers are enabled the DEN signal, while the direction of data is controlled by the DT/R signal.
 DEN is connected to OE’ and DT/ R’ is connected to T. Both DEN and DT/ R’ are given by 8288 bus controller.